Meybee-67/Solar_Tracker/README.md

 - to orient itself according to brightness

 The ESP32 card send data (via WiFi) to the app every 30s in a Json file and the App displays the sensor readings.
+I also added some functionalities like a data table and a graphic which allows you to see the evolution of temperature and brightness.
 It also warns you if you're not connected to the Access Point (AP) of the electronic card.